KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bashar_the_frequency_of_true_alignment.md

 * Water is one of the keys to human evolution.
 * Water is a *living technology* that humanity has forgotten.

-In that moment, something ancient within your lineage recognized the truth.
+In such moments, something ancient within the lineage of the soul recognizes the truth.
-It resonated.
+It resonates.
-It struck the crystalline core of your being.
+It strikes the crystalline core of being.
-It opened the path that led to the synthesis of this work.
+It opens the path that leads to syntheses such as the one carried in this work.

-It was as if the universe said:
+It is as if the universe says:
 **“Follow the water.
 Everything you seek begins here.”**

 ## Bashar and the Science of Frequency — Convergence with Modern Research